eRkaKrakow/Cracow-R-Users-Meetings/eRka #10/agenda.md

-﻿We are happy to announce tenth eRka meetup.
+We are happy to announce tenth eRka meetup.
 If there will be interest from non-polish speakers then presentations will be delivered in English.

 ### WHEN?